smax-postgres

 Prerequisites

-The smax-potgres application has a build and runtime dependency on the following software:
+The smax-postgres application has build and runtime dependencies on the following software:

 • PostgreSQL installation and development files (libpq.so and lipq.fe.h).